What type of Security Cameras do you need?

 Overall, PTZ cameras allow for more flexibility and an extended range of possibilities that could add a lot to a surveillance system.
 It might be a good idea to consider having a few of these around just for their flexibility.
 These come in analog & IP/Network Types and are growing in popularity as quality increases.

-If you have a location, inside or outside, that needs a cost-effective solution that produces OK-good image quality and is easy to setup, this may be the solution for you.
-There is often less flexibility with the focal length, so I suggest using a lens calculator tool to make sure you are going to get the intended results from the lens size you are purchasing.
-These cameras aren’t as easy to find with IP/Network support, but we should see more and more with that feature in the near future.
+If you have a location, inside or outside, that needs a cost-effective solution that produces high resolution images and is easy to setup, this may be the solution for you.
+This often come in a fixed focal lens, so I suggest using a lens calculator tool to make sure you are going to get the intended results from the lens size you are purchasing.

 This style of camera is usually the most popular.
 It can be used indoors or outdoors, the case is made of metal and considered vandal proof.
 These cameras also have IR function to allow your area to be viewed in the dark.
 The cameras housing is waterproof and which makes it the perfect camera for outdoor use.
 These cameras usually have reasonable price tags on them.
 They are also easy to install on a ceiling, wall or just about anywhere you need a security camera.
 Vandal resistant cameras have rugged housings and are a good choice for applications where the camera may be vulnerable to vandalism such as low-hanging ceiling installations, schools or other public areas.